DanielThomas/oh-your-dotfiles/README.md

 ## Profiling Startup Time ##

-If your shell is taking an excessive amount of time to start, run `zsh` with the `PROFILE_STARTUP` environment variable:
+If your shell is taking an excessive amount of time to start, run `zsh` with the `DOTFILES_PROFILE_ZSHRC` environment variable:

-    PROFILE_STARTUP=true zsh
+    DOTFILES_PROFILE_ZSHRC=true zsh

 Then run `tools/startlog.py` against the output in `/tmp` to determine the contributors to startup time.
 For more details, see: